lee14k/localization-management/localization-management-frontend/README.md

 npm run dev
 ```

 Open [http://localhost:3000](http://localhost:3000) to view the demo.
 For running the backend, follow the instructions in the README inside of the localization-management-api directory.
+Create an .env file with SUPABASE_URL and SUPABASE_KEY variables specific to your Supabase database.
 Test scripts can be run with source .venv/bin/activate && python3 test_performance.py Front-end tests can be run with npm test.

 ##Approach
 I tackled this by approaching the state management via Zustand, and then applying TanStack (React Query) Query for searching and filtering results.
 I used Zod for schema creation and validation.
 I used lucide-react for icons, and built the components using Tailwind and the styles that were inside of the repository.